emmajanedrews/base-template/_posts/2018-01-31-thank-you-for-your-support-in-2017.md

 * First Place Listing Team by Units Closed&nbsp;
 * Third Place Team by Units Closed&nbsp;

 I would like to thank everyone for helping us get there.
-We look forward to helping you all in 2018.<br>&nbsp;
+As always, feel free to reach out if you have any real estate questions.
+We look forward to helping you all in 2018.